ketsa/ESP8266-Simon/README.md

 # ESP8266-Simon
 Recreation of the old classic SIMON game on an ESP8266 in Micropython.

-This is my first use of Micropython and first time programming an ESP8266.
-I'm not a programmer.
+I'm not a programmer, new to mycropython, new to ESP8266.

-Constructive criticism welcome.
+I only accept Constructive criticism.